Formula D: Regulations

-Formula Drift has continued to refine its rulebook and technical regulations year to year in terms of car and competition regulations.
+Formula DRIFT has continued to refine its rulebook and technical regulations year to year in terms of car and competition regulations.

 Car eligibility

-Cars and their builds are constantly under review by the Formula Drift staff.
+Cars and their builds are constantly under review by the Formula DRIFT staff.
 The rule book is revised every year to promote fair and exciting drifting.
 Some cars and practices are written out of the rule book in order to keep a realistic and level playing field.
-During the 2004 season, the Dodge Viper Competition Coupe was permitted to compete; subsequently it was ineligible in Formula Drift.
+During the 2004 season, the Dodge Viper Competition Coupe was permitted to compete; subsequently it was ineligible in Formula DRIFT.

-Although Formula Drift does not permit front-wheel drive cars, it does allow all-wheel drive cars to be converted to rear wheel drive, such as the Subaru WRX and Mitsubishi EVO.
+Although Formula DRIFT does not permit front-wheel drive cars, it does allow all-wheel drive cars to be converted to rear wheel drive, such as the Subaru WRX and Mitsubishi EVO.
 In the United States, the Scion tC is sold only in the FWD layout, but because it shares the same chassis as the AWD Toyota Avensis (sold only in the United Kingdom and Europe), it can be converted to a competition-ready RWD layout.
 This change sparked great debate between drifters in the series who felt that an original FWD vehicle should not be eligible due to the front cross member changes needed.

-A trademark of Formula D competition cars is the very open engine rulebook.
-Formula Drift allows engines from other manufacturers to be swapped into competition cars.
+A trademark of Formula DRIFT competition cars is the very open engine rulebook.
+Formula DRIFT allows engines from other manufacturers to be swapped into competition cars.
 "Engine, transmission, ECU and/or final drive modifications are free, but only the rear wheels may propel the vehicle".
 This results in a huge variety of engine/chassis combinations as well as huge power outputs commonly in excess of 850+ whp.
 Vehicles wishing to compete for the Manufacturers Championship must use an engine from the same manufacturer as the chassis.
 Engine swaps remain very common with older models but can be seen with new builds as well.
-Naturally aspirated Chevrolet V8 engines are often used because of their availability and lower operating costs.
+Naturally aspirated or supercharged first, second, third, fourth, and fifth generation Chevrolet small block V8 engines are often used because of their availability and lower operating costs, especially with their ability to produce torque, lower RPM's, parts availability, and ease of rebuilding.

 Suspension modification is widely open to development as long as stock pickup locations are utilized.
-Suspension tuning is a vital part of any successful Formula D team.
+Suspension tuning is a vital part of any successful Formula DRIFT team.

-To keep cars in check Formula D institutes a maximum tire size based on the vehicles total weight.
+To keep cars in check Formula DRIFT institutes a maximum tire size based on the vehicles total weight.

-Formula Drift cars are given fixed numbers for their cars and are not necessarily based on rankings.
+Formula DRIFT cars are given fixed numbers for their cars and are not necessarily based on rankings.

 Scoring and judging

-Formula D uses its own scoring system that may differ from other drifting organizations.
+Formula DRIFT uses its own scoring system that may differ from other drifting organizations.
 Often scoring systems for qualifying, tandem battles, and penalties are different.